 An event triggered when the postprocess applies its effect.

 A function that is added to the onBeforeRenderObservable

 A function that is added to the onSizeChangedObservable

 An event triggered when the postprocess changes its size.

-Sets wether or not the blur needs to unpack/repack floats
+Gets wether or not the blur is unpacking/repacking floats

 Sampling mode used by the shader See https://doc.babylonjs.com/classes/3.1/texture